Eric Carle Draw Me a Star Book Retail

 Evaluation:

 The pages of this book are very telling of the message of the story.
-Each page is covered in the next drawing and each drawin
+Each page is covered in the next drawing and each drawin Summary:

 This short story follows an artist as he is guided in his artistic journey by his very own art.
 Each piece of art he draws then asks him to draw their own image of a masterpiece.
 As the artist follows his art, he grows older and uses more techniques and complexity.
 Throughout his life journey, the artist never forgets the first thing he drew – a star.